Matthew played Younger Brother in Ragtime at the 5th Avenue Theatre, directed by Peter Rothstein.

 Seattle's Gregory Awards

 Matthew received a Gregory Award nomination for his portrayal of Prince Eric in the 5th Avenue Theatre's production of The Little Mermaid.
 The Gregory Awards are Seattle's professional theatre awards.
 One nominator commented: "Matthew's vocals and acting skills brought a very real touch to this story.
 Wonderful to witness."
-The award ceremony will take place in October.

 “There is always something inexplicable about great singers; a fine voice (in Matt’s case a warm, rich baritone with room-filling power but also a sublime upper register which can float like an angel hovering near) is expected, but genuine artists possess something extra: an almost mystical ability to communicate, to connect with an audience; an inner radiance which may spring from the sheer joy of sharing the God-given gift they’ve been given…

 This young man—a genuine supernova—is going places.
 Count on it.”

 "Kacergis too has an incredibly rich and powerful voice and takes Eric beyond pretty Ken doll and into Dashing and layered Prince."

 “The usually lackluster film version of Prince Eric went out the window, and was replaced with a Jon Snow-like earnestness perfectly encapsulated by Matthew Kacergis, whose absolutely beautiful, resonant voice and genuine chemistry with Huey had the elderly ladies in the row behind me all a-titter.”